How to Advertise on Google

 Shopping campaigns are much more visual than search campaigns.

 They appear in search results and Google Shopping.
 They are best for you if you have a physical product you want to market.
+But unlike Search campaigns, Google Shopping ads advertise your product catalogue by category, not by the keywords you select.

 Google’s vast partners use a display network to showcase Google Ads all over the internet.
 By using the display network your ad campaign can appear in a variety of places.